stemformulas/stemformulas.github.io/README.md

 ## How to contribute:

-There are two ways contribute formulas, suggestions and direct contributions:
+There are two ways contribute formulas: suggestions and direct contributions:

-1. Suggestions: fill out this Google Form with all the necessary information for the formula: https://forms.gle/EWjwFmiEQrrjsZEF9
+1. Suggestions: fill out this Google Form with a formula that you would like to see added to the site: https://forms.gle/EWjwFmiEQrrjsZEF9

 2. Direct contributions: create a pull request (on the GitHub repo, following the detailed instructions below.